 A Man In Control

 In his early twenties, having embarked on a Civil Engineering degree at Sheffield University he soon realised that he had embarked on the wrong path.
-He stayed for two years and made the most of his time by becoming chair of the students’ entertainment committee and arranging weekly discos and bands to entertain some 1300 students.
+He stayed for two years and made the most of his time by becoming Chair of the students’ entertainment committee and arranging weekly discos and bands to entertain some 1300 students.
 “It was the 70’s,“ recalls Martin.
-“Not only were there the students to entertain (and have escorted off the premises at times!), you also had the bands, security staff, the bar and even drugs to contend with.
+“Not only were there the students to entertain, you also had the bands, security staff, the bar and even drugs to contend with.
 You certainly had to have your wits about you.”

-Computers suited Martin and in 1984 after five years with HMCE, having become an accomplished programmer, he was ready to move onwards and upwards.
-Beginning with the Milk Marketing Board he had found a career that would see him move through the ranks to Project Manager and finally to IT Manager for Unigate covering the UK HQ and St Ivel European Foods Division.
+Having walked away from his degree, HM Customs and Excise beckoned where he worked as a VAT Inspector until he saw the possibility of a career in IT.
+Having become an accomplished programmer, he was ready to move on.
+Starting with the Milk Marketing Board he had found a career that would see him move through the ranks to Project Manager and finally to IT Manager for Unigate covering the UK HQ and St Ivel European Foods Division.
 Extensive travel was required.

-Within eighteen months, Martin’s mobility had deteriorated further and constant travel and flights were becoming problematic.
+Everything started to change in 1999 when Martin’s symptoms began to present themselves in earnest.
+Within 18 months, Martin’s mobility had deteriorated further and constant travel and flights were becoming problematic.
 “I asked to be moved from my position and revert back to project management and therefore have a base in one office.”

 In 2007, aged 53, Martin elected to retire due to his ill health.
 This meant that he remained in control and as ever his decisions were running ahead of his symptoms.

-“The Samson Centre is such an amazing place for people living with multiple sclerosis.
-It provides physiotherapy, exercise and oxygen therapy all within a supportive and welcoming environment.
+“The Samson Centre is such an amazing place for people living with MS. It provides physiotherapy, exercise and oxygen therapy all within a supportive and welcoming environment.
 It also offers an excellent opportunity to talk to other people who have a real understanding of living with what is essentially a progressive and debilitating condition.”